Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/08_fixpoint_algorithms.typ

 ]

 #example-box[
-  *Real-World Example: Packet Filter Reachability*
+  *Real-World Example: Basic Block Reachability*

-  Consider a firewall with rules linked in a graph (e.g., `iptables` chains).
+  Consider a Control Flow Graph (CFG) with basic blocks.
-  For each chain $C$, let $"Allowed"[C]$ be the set of IP addresses that can reach it.
+  For each block $B$, let $"Reachable"[B]$ be the set of program states that can reach it.

-  $ "Allowed"[C] = union.big_(P in "pred"(C)) ("Allowed"[P] inter "Rule"[P->C]) $
+  $ "Reachable"[B] = union.big_(P in "pred"(B)) ("Reachable"[P] inter "Edge"[P->B]) $

-  This gives one equation per chain.
+  This gives one equation per block.
-  - Kleene iteration updates all chains in lockstep.
+  - Kleene iteration updates all blocks in lockstep.
-  - Chaotic iteration updates chains as soon as their predecessors change.
+  - Chaotic iteration updates blocks as soon as their predecessors change.
-  - If Chain A feeds Chain B, updating A then B is faster than updating B then A.
+  - If Block A feeds Block B, updating A then B is faster than updating B then A.
 ]

 #theorem(title: "Chaotic Iteration Convergence")[